alexgagnon/ts-template/README.md

 ## Considerations

 Common requirements:
-- compiling/transpiling - turning one language into another.
+- compiling/transpiling - turning one language or feature sets into another.
 Commonly used for turning more modern versions of ECMAScript into older versions for compability, or from other languages such as Typescript.
 - bundling - converting multiple modules into a single bundle to reduce network requests.
 - minification - trimming whitespace, mangling names, and compression to reduce bandwidth.
-- cache busting - naming files with a revision strategy (commonly the md5 hash of the file), to maximize caching performance
+- cache busting - naming files with a revision strategy (commonly the md5 hash of the file), to maximize caching performance.

 The first thing to remember is where the code is running...